Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 In lieu of calculating exact ground state energies for larger basis sets, we use a composite scheme as outlined in Ref. \citenum{tajti2004heat}, to obtain benchmark correlation contributions to atomization energies in the basis set limit.
 This analysis focuses solely on the correlation energy of the valence electrons.
 Using the frozen-core approximation, we calculate reference correlation energies for all molecules in the HEAT set and their constituent atoms as

 where \(E^{\text{TQ}}_{\text{corr}}\left[\text{CCSD(T)}\right]\) is the CCSD(T) correlation energy extrapolated to the continuum limit using cc-pVTZ and cc-pVQZ basis sets. \(\Delta E^{\text{TQ}}\left[{\text{CCSDT}}\right]\) is the iterative triples correction to the CCSD(T) value, also evaluated using the same two-point extrapolation approach.
 The \(\Delta E^{\text{DZ}}\left[\text{CCSDTQ}\right]\) and \(\Delta E^{\text{DZ}}\left[\text{CCSDTQP}\right]\) corrections are computed in the cc-pVDZ basis.
 The CCSDT and CCSDTQ corrections are taken from Ref. \citenum{tajti2004heat} and the CCSDTQP corrections from Ref. \citenum{bomble2005coupled}.
 While these correlation energies may not be near-exact in an absolute sense, they should provide a highly accurate estimate of the valence correlation contribution to atomization energies due to the cancellation of errors in the energy differences.
+We follow Ref. \citenum{tajti2004heat} in using UHF-based CCSD(T) for open-shell molecules for atomization energy calculations.
 We calculate the AFQMC/CISD correlation contributions using the two-point TZ-QZ extrapolation method.

 Fig. \ref{fig:heat_atomization} shows the errors in these contributions to atomization energies.
 We note that CCSD(T), CCSDT, and AFQMC/CISD values are all calculated in the basis set limit, while the CCSDTQ values include the quadruples correction only in the cc-pVDZ basis.
 As noted in many previous studies, despite significant errors in ground state energies, CCSD(T) benefits from near-perfect error cancellation between molecular and atomic energies, resulting in small errors in the atomization energy with an RMSD of just 0.5 kcal/mol, primarily due to the outlier \ce{CN}.
 This performance is, in most cases, superior to the more expensive CCSDT method, which has a slightly higher RMSD of 0.6 kcal/mol.
 While AFQMC/CISD does not benefit from error cancellation to the same extent as CCSD(T), it still achieves a lower overall RMSD of 0.43(2) kcal/mol.
 The AFQMC/CISD errors are smaller than 1 kcal/mol for all molecules, with no extreme outliers.
 CCSDTQ values are almost exact in all cases with an RMSD of 0.1 kcal/mol, consistent with the high accuracy of this method for absolute ground state energies.

 It is worth mentioning that AFQMC/CISD does not suffer from the large errors in atomic energies that are observed in AFQMC/HF, as reported in Ref. \citenum{lee2022twenty}.
 To illustrate this point, we present a comparison of the errors in atomic energies calculated using different methods in Appendix \ref{app:atomic}.